by Robin McMeeking

 I am not a religious person.
 I don’t think Jefferson’s eloquence can be improved upon, but perhaps the logic can be enhanced.
 I ascribe no particular significance to the use of “creator” and “created”.
 They knew that like begets like and chickens don’t come from rocks.
 Darwin hadn’t arrived yet and there was no viable alternative to the idea that living things must have somehow been created.
 So, religious or not, the concept of a creator seemed necessary.

 The Declaration’s statement “that all men are created equal” is a rejection of centuries of rule by “divine right”, of an hereditary aristocracy, and any other hereditary class or caste.
 The founders felt it was “self-evident” that coming from humble origins was no impediment to acquiring all that was necessary for leadership in any field.
 Similarly, being of high pedigree offered no assurance of ability in any field.
-Instead, at birth all are equal and to develop and realize their individual potential people had to have the liberty to pursue their own dreams, or “happiness”.
+Instead, at birth all must be treated equally under the law and be free to develop and realize their individual potential people had to have the liberty to pursue their own dreams, or “happiness”.
 It is also self-evident that it is irrational for me to demand that others respect my liberty if I am unwilling to respect theirs.
 Therefore, the highest function of government is to secure this liberty for the people.
 Any government that designates different treatment for different groups is practicing an irrational denial of individual equality, i.e. tyranny.
 There is no need for natural rights to be supported by religious argument.
 If anything it is the concept of hereditary privilege that fails without supernatural support.

 I feel strongly about conservatism because I find that there is overwhelming evidence that conservative principles are more in tune with human nature and lead to a more prosperous and just society.
 I find that the Progressive notion that economic redistribution will change human nature and lead to utopian bliss has been thoroughly discredited.
 The government infrastructure that must be built to implement the Progressive plan simply leads to a power hungry bureaucracy that becomes increasingly oppressive.
 This has happened everywhere any version of socialism has been tried.